Preparing to Write Your Resume

 Chronological (reverse chronological): This resume format is the one most preferred by employers.
 It lists experiences in reverse chronological order – from present to past.

-Functional: This resume format is organized by skills categories including leadership, communication, administrative, project management, and other categories unique to you and the job for which you are applying.
+Functional: This resume format is organized by skills categories including leadership, communication, administrative, project management, and other categories applicable to you and the job for which you are applying.
 Functional resumes do not focus on employers and job titles, but may contain a brief job history at the end of the resume.

 Sections of a Resume